beuted/PhaserWebSocketGame/README.md

 * In `/` Type `npm install`
 * In `public/` type `bower install` (You will need bower installed `npm install -g bower`)
 * In `/` run the server with `node game.js`
+* Connect to `localhost:3000` with as many browsers as you want!